streamnative/function-mesh-website/docs/overview.md

 Common languages and frameworks that include Kubernetes-friendly tooling work smoothly with Function Mesh to reduce the time spent solving common deployment issues.

-The foundational concepts described above are delivered as Kubernetes custom resource definitions (CRDs), which can be configured by a cluster administrator for developing event streaming applications.
+The foundational concepts described above are delivered as Kubernetes Custom Resource Definitions (CRDs), which can be configured by a cluster administrator for developing event streaming applications.

 The available Function Mesh CRDs are: